 “The MPA is considered the culminating degree for people in public or nonprofit management,” explains Dr. Kenneth Goldberg, director of the undergraduate and graduate public administration program at National University.

-Studying public administration at the graduate level, either in an on-campus or online degree program, introduces students to the business aspects of managing government programs, offices, and employees at every level.
+Studying public administration at the graduate level, either in an on-site or online degree program, introduces students to the business aspects of managing government programs, offices, and employees at every level.
 Classes cover a range of skills from budgeting and financial management to research and policy.
 Goldberg says that, at National, many courses focus on critical thinking, research, and writing.
 All of these experiences are also beneficial for those in the nonprofit sector, which is why an MPA is often the degree of choice for those looking to lead a community benefit organization.

 Whether interested in government or a specific cause, Goldberg says students attracted to an MPA program often have an innate calling to the field of public administration.